symbol/symbol-docs/source/concepts/receipt.rst

     0x5231; LockSecret_Created; :ref:`BalanceDebit <balance-change-receipt>`; The secretlock sender, mosaicId and amount locked.
 It is recorded when a valid :ref:`SecretLockTransaction <secret-lock-transaction>` is announced.
     0x5222; LockSecret_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The secretlock sender, mosaicId and amount locked.
 It is recorded when a secretlock is proved.
     0x5223; LockSecret_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
-It is recorded when a secretlock expired.
+It is recorded when a secretlock expires.

 *******
 Schemas